fallin/Itc4net/README.md

 #### Other Examples

-The Itc4net.Tests project includes [tests that demonstrate different scenarios](https://github.com/fallin/Itc4net/blob/master/src/Itc4net.Tests/ScenarioTests.cs) that may be useful as more complete examples, including:
+The Itc4net.Tests project includes [tests that demonstrate different scenarios](https://github.com/fallin/Itc4net/blob/master/src/Itc4net.Tests/ScenarioTests.cs) which may be useful as more complete examples, including:

 - Example workflow from ITC 2008 paper, section 5.1
 - Ordering of events example (vector clocks)